mpicbg-scicomp/tissue_miner/docs/TM_tutorial_in_R/R-tutorial.md

     + **raw**: this ROI corresponds to all tracked cells contained in the DB
     + **whole_tissue**: this ROI corresponds to the largest population of cells that is visible throughout the movie.
 It's a subset of **raw** obtained by the lineage-browser algorithm that is part of the automated workflow of TissueMiner

-* Other regions of interest can be manually defined by the user in Fiji ([see Manual](link)).
+* Other regions of interest can be manually defined by the user in Fiji ([see Fiji macro](https://github.com/mpicbg-scicomp/tissue_miner/blob/master/fiji_macros/draw_n_get_ROIcoord.ijm)).
 Of note, these additional ROIs are only taken into account if they were defined **before** running the automated workflow.

 The automated workflow includes routines to browse the cell lineage and to follow ROIs in time once defined on a given image of the time-lapse.
 Please note that cells in contact with the margin are discarded because the segmentation and tracking quality isn't optimum near the margin.